Snowboard Wax That Doesn’t Suck (2026)

 • Packaging feels outdated

-• Less slick in super warm slushy snow
+• Less great in super warm slushy snow

 The North Blue Freeride Speed Brick is fast, consistent and super dependable when the snow turns squeaky.
 The block’s a bit smaller than some but it punches above its weight in performance.